BlueBrain/NeuroMorphoVis/docs/user/modules/gui/gui.md

 	<img src="images/gui-morphology-analysis-panel-open.png" width="800">
 </p>

+### Morphology Editing
+The _Morphology Editing_ toolbox can be loaded by clicking on the _Morphology Editing_ tab.
+We will add later a little guide to show how to use this utility.

 ### Soma Reconstruction

 The _Soma Reconstruction_ toolbox can be loaded by clicking on the _Soma Toolbox_ tab.
 This [guide](soma-reconstruction.md) explains how to use this toolbox to create three-dimensional profiles of the somata on a physically-plausible basis using Hooke's law and mass-spring models.